p-jack/hotlang/ref.md

 The list of tokens for the `node` class is:

-    myproj model node node
+    myproj model node node node

-Eliminating the duplicate, the full name of `node` becomes `myproj_model_node`.
+Eliminating the duplicates, the full name of `node` becomes `myproj_model_node`.

 The list of tokens for the `init` function is:

-    myproj model node node init
+    myproj model node node node init

-Again, the duplicate is eliminated, so the full name of `init` becomes `myproj_model_node_init`.
+Again, the duplicates are eliminated, so the full name of `init` becomes `myproj_model_node_init`.

 You can construct a class or struct using any token suffix of its full name.